-Sporadic cases are reported.
+Sporadic cases are reported in Kenya.
 The risk is mainly restricted to Nyanza Province (with a recognized focus in the Lambwe Valley near Lake Victoria) and Western Province, extending along the border with Tanzania into the extreme southwestern part of Rift Valley Province.

 Sleeping Sickness, also known as African Trypanosomiasis, is caused by the protozoa Trypanosoma brucei rhodesiense (also known as East African Trypanosomiasis) primarily found in woodland and savannah areas and can also infect cattle and wild animals.
 Trypanosoma brucei gambiense (also known as West African Trypanosomiasis) is mostly present in forests along rivers as well as water holes.
 The protozoa are transmitted by daytime biting infected tsetse flies belonging to the genus Glossina.
 African Trypanosomiasis is rarely acquired through blood transfusion.